 After generating certain amount of profit, having a company could offer a possibility to use different tax rate, this would eventually allow you to reduce the amount of tax to pay.

 If you are starting business with several partners, it is easier to manage the financial aspects by setting up a company.

 How to start a business as a sole proprietor in Japan

-There isn't any registration procedure required to become a sole proprietor, so you can simply decide to do so one day.
+There isn't any registration procedure required to become a sole proprietor, so you can simply decide to do so when you are ready.

-All you need to do is to submit certain notifications to the tax office within 2 months after the beginning of the activities and file the tax declaration (kakutei shinkoku) once a year, between February and March for the inocme earned during the previous year.
+All you need to do is to submit certain notifications to the tax office within 2 months after the beginning of the business activities, and file a tax declaration (kakutei shinkoku) once a year, between February and March for the income earned during the previous year.

 >> One of the forms that need to be submitted at the beginning (*this is just an example and there are more)

-Obviously these tax related procedures are all done in Japanese.
-You can also hire an English speaking accountant who will take care of the whole proecdures.
+Obviously, these tax related procedures are all done in Japanese.
+You can also hire an English speaking accountant who will take care of all the required procedures.